 In this lesson, we consider about acidity of organic compounds and what compounds show acidic characteristics.
 Acidity of organic compounds depends on many different factors.
 Some organic compounds are very acidic and some are less.
 Also there are basic organic compounds.

 At the end of this tutorial, you should have the ability to decide which organic compound is more acidic from given compounds and what are the reasons for it.
 We study all acidic organic compounds in this lesson.

-Most of the acidic organic compounds are weak acids Ka value tells us about the acidity. ( Ka = dissociation constant for acids).
+Most of the acidic organic compounds are weak acids.
+Dissociation constant of acids (Ka) value tells us about the acidity or strength of the acid.
 When Ka value is high, acidic strength is high.

 When we study about acidity of compounds, we have to look their reactions with following compounds and products and then observe reaction rates.

 Following table illustrates acidity of various kinds of organc compounds.
 Later on this tutorial, you will learn why these compounds show acidic properties and why acidic strength is different.

 |Organic compound type||Acidity|

 |Alkenes||No acidic characteristics|

 |Alkynes with acidic hydrogen||has weak acidic characteristics, reacts with sodium|

 |Aldehyde||Acidic, reacts with strong alkali such as NaOH|